-Now create a file called `sub_nav_item.dart` in the `leftpane` directory, and within that, create a custom widget `SubNavItem` for each menu item in the lower navigation section.
+Now create a file called `sub_nav_item.dart` in the `leftpane` directory, and within that, create custom widget `SubNavItem` for each menu item in the lower navigation section.
 This widget will define how each item should look and work.
 Edit the file to contain the following code:

 As you’ve probably noticed, the code above is very similar to that of the `MainNavItem` widget you previously created.
 The differences between the two are explained below:

-- You can see from the artwork that the first menu item for the sub-navigation menu items has an icon before the title and another icon after the title.
+- You can see from the artwork that the first menu item in the sub-navigation menu has an icon before the title and another icon after the title.
 The font size is also bigger than the subsequent menu items.
 Therefore, in the `SubNavItem` widget, you have added two more variables, one for the end icon and the second for the font size.

 - The variables are “Null Safe.”
 Simply put, they can be initialized to `null`, so that for the same widget you can decide to provide only the `title` without the icons and it will be displayed as one of the smaller menu items.
-If you do however provide icons, they’ll appear in their respective positions.
+If you do provide icons, they’ll appear in their respective positions.

 3.2.3 For the left_pane_widget.dart File

-In this file you define the structure of the left pane, which brings together the previously defined widgets for this pane.
+In this file, you define the structure of the left pane, which brings together the previously defined widgets for this pane.
 It will be a `StatelessWidget` and consist of a `Column` widget with one `Container` widget for the logo and two `Column` widgets, one for the upper or main navigation and the other for the lower sub-navigation.
 Edit the file with the following code: